chrishuges/protocolsWetLab/relatedToNextGenSequencing/preparingSpriBeads.md

 # Preparing SPRI beads <!-- omit in toc -->

-This protocol was last updated - May 15, 2020 by Chris Hughes.

-This protocol describes a method for preparing SPRI beads, also known as Ampure (Beckman).
+This document describes a method for preparing SPRI beads, also known as Ampure (Beckman).
 There is some great info related to this protocol to be found [**here**](https://openwetware.org/wiki/SPRI_bead_mix).

 <hr style="height:6pt; visibility:hidden;" />